Grange Hill: Title sequence and theme music

-From the start of the series to 1989, the title sequence was in a comic book style and used "Chicken Man" by Alan Hawkshaw as the theme tune.
+From the start of the series in Series 1 (1978) to Series 10 (1987), the title sequence was in a comic book style and used "Chicken Man" by Alan Hawkshaw as the theme tune.

+From Series 11 (1988) to Series 12 (1989), a new title sequence was introduced, now using still images of certain topics, along with a bassier rendition of Chicken Man.

+From Series 13 (1990) to Series 16 (1993), a new title sequence was introduced which showed pupils and staff travelling into school in a slightly grainy CCTV style.
+This was accompanied by a new, more contemporary-sounding theme written for the series by Peter Moss.

+From Series 17 (1994) to Series 23 (2000), new titles were introduced showing pupils taking part various school subjects such as music, chemistry, PE and Food Technology.

+From Series 24 (2001) to Series 25 (2002), a more colourful sequence was introduced, showing pupils interacting with the logo itself.
+This was due to Grange Hill being broadcast in widescreen for the first time, the opening theme had been cut slightly shorter for the first time since 1990.

+Only used for Series 26 (2003), the titles once again changed, this was to reflect on the move to Liverpool as the previous titles featured shots of the old school building (based In Elstree), once again the titles & the theme tune had been shortened down.

+From Series 27 (2004) to Series 30 (2007), the titles changed once again.
+These were in the style of a video game, and the Moss theme tune had been edited down to around 12 seconds by this point.
+This was the first time since 1989 that live action footage was not used.

+For the 30th anniversary in Series 31 (2008), and what turned out to be the final series, an abbreviated edit of the original version of "Chicken Man" was reinstated as the main theme, and, for the final time, the titles had changed once again for cartoon pupils and staff experiencing topics discussed in older series' of Grange Hill.
 Grange Hill was the first programme to use it as a theme followed by the popular quiz show Give Us a Clue, whose makers used it from 1979 to 1982, despite it already being played on Grange Hill.
 Give Us a Clue used a less dynamic custom arrangement more in keeping with the style of light entertainment programming.

-A new title sequence was introduced in 1988, along with an updated recording of Chicken Man.

-In 1990 a new title sequence was introduced which showed pupils and staff travelling into school in a slightly grainy CCTV style.
-This was accompanied by a new, more contemporary-sounding theme written for the series by Peter Moss.
-Moss had previously written some special hip-hop music for a storyline in Series 11 of Grange Hill.

-In 1994 new titles were introduced showing pupils taking part various school subjects such as music, chemistry, PE and Food Technology, and the end theme was re-edited and re-recorded to reduce its length to just 35 seconds, the first edit in 4 years of the theme.
-This removed some of the various background elements and sharpened the end notes considerably.
-However, during this period in particular (1995–2000) several versions were used, with a variety of slightly longer edits creating different lead outs depending on the mood and theme of the episode.

-In 2001 a more colourful sequence was introduced, this was due to Grange Hill being broadcast in widescreen for the first time, the opening theme had been cut slightly shorter for the first time since 1990.

-In 2003 the titles once again changed, this was to reflect on the move to Liverpool as the previous titles featured shots of the old school building (based In Elstree), once again the titles & the theme tune had been shortened down.

-In 2004 the titles changed once again, these were in the style of a video game, The Moss theme tune had been edited down to around 12 seconds by this point. this was the first time since 1989 that live action footage was not used.

-For the 30th anniversary, and what turned out to be the final series, an abbreviated edit of the original version of "Chicken Man" was reinstated as the main theme.
-And for the final time, the titles had changed once again.